thgMatajs/GitHubSearch/README.md

 - Improve error handling
 - Include support to use a CI/CD platform (Circle CI, Bitrise, Fastlane)
 - Change app to be used in 100% offline
+- Maintain the position of the list when rotating the device
 - Implement ktlint
 - Implement detekt